jedrichards/angularjs-handbook/README.md

     .controller("HeaderCtrl",ConstructorFunction);
 ```

-### Component dependancy injection
+### Component dependency injection

 A key feature of AngularJS is the way that module components are only instantiated as needed with their dependencies injected dynamically during the run phase.
 This makes writing testable code easier as modules and components can be created in isolation and injected with mock/stub dependencies during a test.

-All dependancy names are combined into one app wide namespace.
+All dependency names are combined into one app wide namespace.
 Therefore components registered in one module are available for injection in any other module.

 DI occurs when a component is created on demand by the framework.
 There are two main types of DI syntax.